PhantomInTheWire/Minerva/Phase1.md

     - Add an llm to query the RAG pipeline
 6. Extend file upload to virtually any file type that can be converted to txt
     - more file type support
+7. Integrate this functionality to a basic UI